lhhmmiii/Smart-Chatbot/README.md

 # 📝 Smart-Document-Summarization-and-QA-Assistantt

 This repository contains a chatbot application developed using [Chainlit](https://www.chainlit.io/) and various AI-powered services.
-The chatbot is designed to summarize documents, and user-inputted text, with a focus on Vietnamese language documents.
+This chatbot can respond to generate and edit photos, can summarize text from users, and can answer document-related questions.

 ## ✨ Features

-- **Summarize Documents:** Upload PDF, Word, or text files, and the chatbot will summarize the content.
+- **Summarize Content** Upload PDF, Word, or text files, and the chatbot will summarize the content.
+(The chatbot is optimized for handling documents and content in Vietnamese.)
-- **Summarize User Input:** Input any text, and the chatbot will provide a concise summary.
-- **Vietnamese Language Support:** The chatbot is optimized for handling documents and content in Vietnamese.
+- **Document QA:** The task of answering questions based on the content of a document using AI to understand and extract relevant information.
+- **Generative and edit image:** The process of creating or modifying images using AI based on user-provided descriptions or instructions.

+## Pipeline

 ## 📋 Prerequisites